NoahZinsmeister/eth-wallet-light/README.md

 **Returns** Keystore

 ### keystore.initializeFromEntropy(entropy, password)
 This method initializes a keystore with a new random keypair.
+The password is used to encrypt the initialized keystore.

 **Options**
 - entropy (required): A string of entropy.
 Will be hashed with 32 bytes of output from the keystore's `rng` to produce 16 bytes of randomness that is fed to the BIP39 mnemonic generator.